EoinieLawless/EoinieLawless/README.md

 - I’m interested in Machine learning and Software Innovation
-- I’m currently Studying at ATU Galway, in Software development
+- I Studied at ATU Galway, in Software development
 - Active member of ATU Ai Society